 Graphics though aren't really of much use, especially when you have no sight.
-Whilst you can sometimes appreciate their value, for example by having special edition skins that other players might recognise or compliment you on in Killer Instinct, they have very little impact on, for example, whether you buy a game or not.
+Whilst you can sometimes appreciate their value, for example by having special edition skins that other players might recognise or compliment you on in Killer Instinct or Gears Of War, they have very little impact on, for instance, whether you will end up purchasing a game's premium edition that comes with several of them.
+If a premium edition comes with, say, a physical statue of a main character though, that can easily swing the balance in favour of the higher tier edition since, as a gamer without sight, using tactile resources to understand the game's world can be key to enhancing the experience overall.

-That's not to say that if a game has graphics, you shouldn't try playing it as a gamer without sight.
+Of course, there are older games that have patched in accessibility after launch, even if the options added in weren't actually thought about during development.
 Take Killer Instinct.
 This particular game, thanks to community feedback and input, has incorporated features to allow those with no vision to better understand and interface with the game, other than in the case of Shadow Lords mode where text and menu navigation create their own accessibility issues.
 These adjustments allow players with no sight to compete on a similar level to those with full vision, even if some clear disadvantages are encountered along the way.

-To clarify, let's say I was playing Killer Instinct, with Jago fighting Fulgore.
+Let's say I'm playing Killer Instinct, with Jago fighting Fulgore.
 If I am playing as Jago, and I hear the sound of Fulgore's teleport, I attempt to anticipate where he will appear on the screen and perform a move that will hopefully connect with him as he reappears (such as the forward roundhouse).
 If successfull, I'll either hear Jago hit him once or twice as he comes out of his teleport and can then carry on hitting my opponent.